 A student-led project is bringing attention to an untold story in Mercer University history.
-Spearheaded by seniors Bekehm Mohn and Savannah French, a book is in the works that details the LGBTQ+ experience at Mercer and defining moments from the University’s past and hopes for the future.
+Spearheaded by seniors Bekehm Mohn and Savannah French, a new book details the LGBTQ+ experience at Mercer and defining moments from the University’s past and hopes for the future.

-“Hidden Threads: Intellect, Diversity and Religious Freedom” is expected to be completed in October and will be available in digital and physical format through Mercer University Libraries.
+“Hidden Threads: Intellect, Diversity and Religious Freedom” will be available in digital format on Oct.
+11 and physical format in the spring through Mercer University Libraries.

 The idea for the self-published book stemmed from a project on the anniversary of integration at Mercer that Mohn and French were involved in for their applied social justice class in spring 2023.
 Everyone in the course conducted research on a different topic related to integration and developed materials for an exhibit displayed in Plunkett Gallery in Hardman Hall in fall 2023.